mascah/cookiecutter-turbo-django/docs/4-guides/type-safe-api-integration.rst

 3. **@hey-api/openapi-ts** generates TypeScript types and React Query hooks from that schema
 4. **Your React components** use those generated hooks with full type safety

-This means your frontend always stays in sync with your backend.
+Your frontend stays in sync with your backend.
 No more guessing field names, no more runtime type errors from API changes, and no manual type definitions to maintain.

 Backend Setup
 -------------